FalseGenius/foundry-puppyraffle-audit/audit-data/findings.md

 2. Use a different data type to accomodate larger values i.e., uint256.

+## Gas

+### [G-01] Unchanged state variables should be declared constant or immutable.

+Reading from storage is more expensive than reading from constant, or immutable.

+- Instances:
+ `PuppyRaffle::raffleDuration` should be immutable.
+ `PuppyRaffle::commonImageUri` should be constant.
+ `PuppyRaffle::rareImageUri`  should be constant.
+ `PuppyRaffle::legendaryImageUri`  should be constant.

+## Info

 ### [I-01]: Solidity pragma should be specific, not wide

 Consider using a specific version of Solidity in your contracts instead of a wide version.
 For example, instead of `pragma solidity ^0.8.0;`, use `pragma solidity 0.8.0;`